DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/networkdomain.md

 ## Import

-Once declared in configuration, `ddcloud_networkdomain` instances can be imported using the Id.
+Once declared in configuration, `ddcloud_networkdomain` instances can be imported using their Id.

 For example: